How To Transition Potty Training from Recherche Kennels to Your Home

-A major pillar of our Puppy Training Institute is House Training, which includes potty training, crate training, stair training, jump training and chew training.
-We have different levels of house training for every puppy program.
+A major pillar of our Puppy Training Institute is House Training, which includes potty training, crate training, stair training, jump training, and chew training.
 We have a detailed list of goals found on our Puppy Training Institute page.
 Below are the potty training goals for each level:

 - Puppy Academy: Potty Training- 1 hour; Crate Training- 4-5 hours at night.

 - Canine College: Potty Training- 2 hours; Crate Training-5-6 hours at night.

 - Master’s Program: Potty Training- 3 hours: Crate Training- 6-7 hours at night.

 - Doggy Doctorate: Potty Training- 4 hours: Crate Training- 7-8 hours at night